 Once the applicant’s file is complete, it is forwarded to the Admissions Committee for a decision.
 An application may be accepted, denied or held for consideration at a later date.
 For this reason, there is no fixed period that elapses between completion of the file and notification of the applicant of a decision.

-If an application is accepted, the applicant will be requested to send Thomas Jefferson a certified copy of all undergraduate transcripts and a non-refundable tuition deposit of $400, in order to hold the applicant’s place in class.
+If an application is accepted, the applicant will be requested to send Thomas Jefferson a certified copy of all undergraduate transcripts and a non-refundable seat deposit, in order to hold the applicant’s place in class.